 Q: How do I join?

 A: It’s easy.
 There are no try-outs.
 There are no cuts.
-Contact the coaches or the booster club.
-If the school year has begun, you can just come to study hall.
-Or come directly to the boathouse.
+Contact the coaches or the booster club, who can answer specific questions.
+If the school year has begun, you can just come to the boathouse when one of our scheduled practices is starting.
+Or drop by as practice ends if you want to talk with us.
 Try it for a bit.
 If you like it, we’ll help you with our paperwork, etc. You’ll need a VHSL physical; please get that done ASAP.

 Q: Is it too late to join?